Compliance for Kubernetes Systems

 The Kubernetes system type allows you to continually monitor the resources of a Kubernetes cluster and enumerate all those resources that violate a particular policy.

-Validating policy, any rule you put into
+Validating policy, any rule

 The Compliance report can be found by clicking on your system in the left-hand navigation panel and choosing the Compliance tab.